renjosh23/personal-profiles-api/README.md

 3. **Setup MongoDB**

    There are lots of options available to have a running MongoDB instance:
-   - a typical way is to download the community edition from [here](https://www.mongodb.com/download-center/community) and install locally on the machine
+   - a typical way is to download the community edition from [here](https://www.mongodb.com/download-center/community) and install locally on the machine (using Robo 3T will be better)
    - another option is to spin-up an instance on the cloud.
 Here are step-by-step instruction for that - [Get Started with Atlas](https://docs.atlas.mongodb.com/getting-started)
    - another option is by running a mongodb docker container.
 If docker is installed, its simply a matter of running single command to spin-up a database instance:
      ```sh